tyler0wheeler/CrancerAVD/cranceravd.md

 ### **End users**

 After you’ve assigned users to their application groups, they can connect to an Azure Virtual Desktop deployment with any of the Azure Virtual Desktop clients.

+# **Lab Guide Outline**

+### **Pre-requisites to deploy Azure Virtual Desktop**

+**Exercise 1: Create Host Pool from Azure Portal**

+Getting Started with the Lab

+* Task 1: Log in to Azure Portal

+* Task 2: Create Host Pool

+**Exercise 2: Create Application Groups and assign to users**

+* Task 1: Create Application Group

+**Exercise 3: Access the Published Applications and Desktop using Browser**

+* Task 1: Access the Published Application

+* Task 2: Access the published Desktop

+**Exercise 4: Access the Published Applications and Desktop using AVD Desktop Client**

+* Task 1: Access the Published Applications

+* Task 2: Access the Virtual Desktop

+**Exercise 5: Load Balancing methods**

+* Task 1: Add new users to Azure Active Directory

+* Task 2: Update Passwords for the new users

+* Task 3: Change and experience Load Balancing methods